 The APNI program is a full-time program of study leading to a Doctor of Nursing Practice (DNP) degree for students who have a bachelor's degree in a non-nursing field.
-After the first four quarters, you will be eligible to sit for the registered nurse licensing exam (NCLEX-RN).
+After you complete the 5-quarter APNI program of study, you will be granted an MSN degree with a population health focus and be eligible to sit for the registered nurse licensing exam (NCLEX-RN).
+You are formally admitted into your chosen advanced practice area of study after successfully passing the NCLEX.
 Students complete remaining DNP core courses and their focal area courses over the following three years.
 All graduates are eligible for national certification exams in their specialty.

 Because nursing students work within health care agencies as part of the program of study, there are health and legal requirements.

 Students are required to manage their transportation needs to clinical sites; clinical sites can be as far as 20-30 miles from Seattle in the first year of study.
 Clinicals in the subsequent years may be farther than 30 miles and some may be out of state (see below).

 Health care experience is not required to be accepted into the APNI program, but it may be very helpful.
 Applicants are encouraged to learn as much as they can about their desired future nursing role to ensure that this program is right for them.
 Researching roles online, job shadowing, and working in health care can help an applicant evaluate which role is right for them.